 So, before you send out “bulk-fan” notifications, ask yourself:

 1. Does my friend have any connection to the company that I’m promoting?
-If you’re promoting your own company, it may be appropriate to email more folks within your network (although Kenny Hyder says no in this funny and spot-on post.)
+If you’re promoting your own company, it may be appropriate to email more folks within your network.
 But if you know that your friend lives in California, and you’re asking them to become a fan of a small, local Vermont-based business, you probably aren’t going to get much play.

 2. Do I have a page that’s worthy of fandom?
 If it’s a brand-new fan page without much interaction, consider bulking up your content before trolling for fans.
 Otherwise, you’re asking folks to fan (otherwise known as “recommend”) a page that’s not even ready for prime-time.